-2. Is there an agreement for a transition period?
+- Is there an agreement for a transition period?

-3. When will we know about the Brexit?
+- When will we know about the Brexit?

-If no agreement is reached, there would be no transition period and all consequences related to the UK’s new status would be applied already starting from March 30th 2019.
+If no agreement is reached, there would be no transition period and all consequences related to the UK’s new status would be applied already starting from 30 March 2019.
 In particular, this would mean that traders should reintroduce both customs (import/export and transit declarations) and non-customs obligations and procedures (sanitary and phytosanitary controls).

-5. What would happen to travellers entering the EU from the United Kingdom?
+- What would happen to travellers entering the EU from the United Kingdom?

-6. Can non-EU citizens get refund of VAT when leaving EU trough United Kingdom?
+- Can non-EU citizens get refund of VAT when leaving EU trough United Kingdom?

 Visitors from outside the EU are entitled to get a refund of VAT paid on goods they have purchased during their stay in the EU provided that the goods are presented to customs on departure from the EU together with the VAT refund documents.

-8. In case of Hard Brexit, if I want to carry out my customs procedures for goods coming from the United Kingdom in the customs office nearest to my company, what should I do?
+- In case of Hard Brexit, if I want to carry out my customs procedures for goods coming from the United Kingdom in the customs office nearest to my company, what should I do?

 The United Kingdom expressed its wish to join the common transit Convention, once the exit procedures from the EU will have been completed.
 Such Convention represents the legal base of the transit system both for the European Union and for some neighbouring countries, such as Switzerland.
-The date for the entry into force of the current Convention’s provisions with the United Kingdom is not known at present.
+The date of entry into force of the current Convention’s provisions with the United Kingdom is not known at present.
 However, the European Commission is working in order to reach an arrangement as soon as possible.

-9. I am an exporter of alcohol products to the United Kingdom.
-What should I do after March 29th 2019?
+- I am an exporter of alcohol products to the United Kingdom.
+What should I do after 29 March 2019?

-10. I am an Authorized Economic Operator.
-What will change as of March 30th 2019?
+- I am an Authorized Economic Operator.
+What will change as of 30 March 2019?

 AEOs, depending on the type of authorisation obtained, will continue to enjoy favourable treatment throughout the EU, in accordance with the relevant EU programme.
 Only AEO transactions to the UK will be considered as imports/exports, while those to other Member States will continue to be considered as intra-Community transactions.
-Following the exit of the United Kingdom from the European Union, only in the case of a mutual recognition agreement of authorised economic operators between the parties, it will be possible to establish the rules for the favourable treatment of European AEOs and British AEOs.

-11. In case of Hard Brexit, what will happen to applications for customs protection of intellectual property rights and the related decisions granting them by the United Kingdom as of March 30th 2019?
+- In case of Hard Brexit, what will happen to applications for customs protection of intellectual property rights and the related decisions granting them by the United Kingdom as of March 30th 2019?